 If the word is impossible to sound out and beyond Kindergarten level: tell them the word right away!
 We only learn a portion of the phonetic code and some words "don't play by the rules"

 How do I know if a book is an independent reading book or if I need to read it with my child?

 If your child has 5 errors on the first page of the book (w/o any introduction or assistance), it is not a just right book for them and they will need help reading it!

 Writing is also developmental.
 Some children will write sentences the very first day of school, while others are content to tell very detailed, facinating stories through ten pages of illustrations until October!
 Both are perfectly acceptable and will be celebrated as wonderous pieces of writing!

 Children begin to see themselves as authors by seeing the adults around them model the craft of writing.
-As their teacher, I will model "kid" writing daily for them and then give them a chance to tell stories of their life.
-After a month or so, I will add words and gradually add sentences.
+As their teacher, I will model writing daily for them and then give them a chance to tell stories of their life.
+After we learn some phonetic code, we will transfer that to our writing skills and developing strong sentences. .
 Some children will jump right in, while others will gradually wade into the waters of writing!